Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Taj Bradley takes the mound for the Tampa Bay Rays on Saturday at Tropicana Field against Matt Olson and the Atlanta Braves.
-First pitch is at 7:15 PM ET.
+Wander Franco and the Tampa Bay Rays will play Matt Olson and the Atlanta Braves on Sunday at Tropicana Field, at 1:40 PM ET.

-The Braves are -150 moneyline favorites in this matchup against the Rays (+125).
-The over/under for the matchup is set at 8 runs.
+Bookmakers list the Rays as -115 moneyline favorites, while giving the underdog Braves -105 moneyline odds to win.
+The over/under is 8 runs for this matchup.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.